Louisville, Kentucky

 The Big Four Bridge is a former railway across the Ohio River that has been converted to a pedestrian walkway.
 The bridge connects Louisville and Jeffersonville, IN across a quarter mile of water, and the bridge spans a full mile from tip to tip.
 It is a toll free, easy way to enjoy a walk in the city without worrying about traffic or streets, and it offers great views of the skyline and water.

-Falls of the State Ohio Park is a great park on the north side of the Ohio river, making its name just a little more obtuse, as it is in Indiana.
+Falls of the Ohio State Park is a great park on the north side of the Ohio river, making its name just a little more obtuse, as it is in Indiana.
 An interpretive center greets you as you approach the park, and entry to it is limited to those who pay the entrance fee.
 Parking elsewhere and walking to the park is free, and a walk through it and along the river is rewarding, as it is an unusual place.
 The water level on the banks of the Ohio changes drastically from time to time here, leaving the detritus of the river to be observed.
 Many fossils and shells can be seen in the bed and along its banks, and even in the woods around the river, making for an exciting time, if you’re into that kind of casual archeology.
 On the topic of limestone and fossils, both of these hard substances can be observed all throughout the less urban areas around Louisville.
 Limestone makes up a good portion of the Mammoth Caves, far south of Louisville, and is partially responsible for the geographical nature of the surrounding rural areas.

 Located in the Nulu neighborhood, Red Tree is an eclectic and disorganized organization comprised of a little bit of everything.
 It is two stories with many rooms, an alley, and gifts, furniture, knick-knacks, and baubles that boggle the mind.
 We love this store and it is rare that you find a place offering such a wide array of household goods that isn’t dry, corporate, or stale.
 It is like an antique shop, but one that doesn’t smell old and with stuff you might actually want to buy.
 If nothing else, it’s always fun to walk inside and see what’s there.